 eMarketer’s latest report shows that advertisers will spend close to $12 billion on programmatic fee this year – including the fee paid to demand-side platforms, supply-side platforms, and other technology vendors and data providers involved in programmatic transaction.

 The programmatic fee is decreasing – marginally every year.
 Interestingly, the report states that ‘transparency’ is a bigger problem in programmatic than the fee.
-This is because, both advertisers and publishers understand some fee paid to the vendors are worthwhile and essential for trading programmatically.
+This is because, both advertisers and publishers understand some fees paid to the vendors are worthwhile and essential for trading programmatically.

 With the new initiatives like Sellers.json, resellers and ad exchanges/ad networks who aren’t delivering real value to the supply chain will be pushed out.
-So, we believe the programmatic fee and transparency will reach a point where everyone in the chain – accept and appreciate.
+So, we believe the programmatic fee and transparency will reach a point where everyone in the chain – accepts and appreciate.
 The rate of adoption of initiatives answers the question of ‘when’.